 A continuing conversation

-This page was posted July 1st, 2020, as a followup to the information shared in the June town halls.
+This page was first posted July 1st, 2020, as a followup to the information shared in the June town halls.
 That information, including the video of one town hall, is still online.

 Families can expect the next reopening update at the end of July.